vintagetoolpatch/vintagetoolpatch.github.io/_posts/2025-05-25-loom-heddle.md

 ![loom heddle bar](/assets/images/loomheddle/8.jpg)

-Then I used a square to carry the marks around.
+I used a square to carry the marks around.
 Remember the kerfs alternate sides.
 So from this perspective, the top of the piece will have a line for every cut, but the front and back will alternate.

 ![loom heddle bar](/assets/images/loomheddle/9.jpg)